shreyaspatil2/Python_User_Defined_Functions/README.md

 1. Creates an upper trangle of stars(*).
 2. Creates a pyramid of stars(*).
 3. Identify the given sentence is a question or a general statement.

+User Defined Functions 5:

+!.
+Creates an array.
+Takes input number from user.
+Finds it in array.
+Gives its location.
+Gives its count.
+Replaces the number with its squareroot.
+2. Takes two 2-dimentional arrays and merges them with increasing order of numbers.